Beeston Hockey Club: History

 The men's 1st XI won its first major trophy in 2008, defeating Bowdon 4–3 in the Men's National Cup.
 The men's team won its first National League Premier Division title in 2010/11, and went on to win it again in 2012/13 and 2013/14.
 The men's 1st XI have also competed in the Euro Hockey League.
 Beeston HC twinned with HC Rotterdam on 1 February 2017.

-In 2020, Beeston secured an historic cup double by winning both the men's cup and women's cup competitions in the same season.
-On 5 September the women's team won their COVID-19 delayed final beating the defending champions Clifton Robinsons 3-2 in the final.
-At the same time the men won their delayed semi final on penalties and one week later on 12 September defeated Fareham 9-1 in the final.
+In 2020, Beeston secured an historic cup double by becoming the first club to win both the men's cup and women's cup competitions in the same season.
+On 5 September the women's team won their COVID-19 delayed final beating the defending champions Clifton Robinsons 3–2 in the final.
+At the same time the men won their delayed semi final on penalties and one week later on 12 September defeated Fareham 9–1 in the final.
 The women's first team won the 2022 England Hockey Women's Championship Cup.

+The club recorded a second Championship cup double during the 2023-2024 season, with the men's team winning the 2024 men's cup and the women's team winning a third consecutive 2024 women's cup.